RCMgames/RCMDS-new/README.txt

 	max:
 		sets maximum for indtcated range
 	x: float [0 to 1]
-		determines how far left/right button appears (0 is left, 1 is right)
+		determines how far left/right indicator appears (0 is left, 1 is right)
 	y: float [0 to 1]
-		determines how far up/down button appears (0 is up, 1 is down)
+		determines how far up/down indicator appears (0 is up, 1 is down)
 	color1: RGB hex value
-		determines the color of button when activated
+		determines the color of indicator when activated
 	color2: RGB hex value
-		determines the color of button when not activated
+		determines the color of indicator when not activated
 	size: int
-		determines size of button
+		determines size of indicator

 UIJoysticks: xVariable,yVariable,x,y,color,size
 	xVariable: int [0 to 15]